armandomartineze/CloudNativeDevOpsFastTrackV2/Lab. #2 - Developing Cloud Native Applications - Parte 1/README.md

 ### Tenancy Namespace

-Click on the user icon in the right-hand menu, then click on the name of your tenency.
+Click on the user icon in the right-hand menu, then click on the name of your tenency (** -- ¡¡¡THIS IS NOT THE Tenancy Namespace!!! --**):

 ![namespace](images/namespace1.png)

-Now copy the namespace into notepad.
+(** -- ¡¡¡THIS IS THE Tenancy Namespace!!! --**):Now copy the namespace into notepad.

 ![namespace](images/namespace2.png)